 The effects of caffeine on your heart

-Caffeine stimulates your heart rate and gives a temporary boost to your blood pressure.
+Caffeine stimulates your heart rate and temporarily boosts your blood pressure.
 And for most people this isn’t a problem.

 But in anyone with a pre-existing heart condition (known or not), excessive caffeine can trigger fast and irregular heart rhythms, which could lead to sudden cardiac arrest.